 Generally speaking federal law prohibits employment discrimination based on race, color, religion, sex, national origin, disability, family medical leave, military enrollment, and age (40 and over).
 Discrimination occurs when your employer subjects you to less favorable terms, conditions, and privileges of employment because of your race, color, religion, sex, national origin, disability, family medical leave, military enrollment, and age.
 Unlawful discrimination extends beyond terminations and discharges from employment, and may include the failure to hire, failure to promote, demotion, and certain suspensions.
-Fox Williams & Sink, LLC, employment attorneys located in Indianapolis, Indiana, can help determine whether you have a viable claim of unlawful employment discrimination including determining whether your employer is covered under each Federal Statute.
+Fox & Sink, LLC, employment attorneys located in Indianapolis, Indiana, can help determine whether you have a viable claim of unlawful employment discrimination including determining whether your employer is covered under each Federal Statute.

 Employment Litigation and Arbitration

 Knowledge of your rights is only the first step.
 You need an attorney who knows how to properly assert your rights.
-Fox Williams & Sink, LLC has extensive experience litigating claims with the Equal Employment Opportunity Commission (“EEOC”), with the federal EEO process, in federal court, in state administrative hearings, and in state court.
+Fox & Sink, LLC has extensive experience litigating claims with the Equal Employment Opportunity Commission (“EEOC”), with the federal EEO process, in federal court, in state administrative hearings, and in state court.
 Sometimes, employers may have arbitration clauses which requires litigation of employment claims through arbitration as opposed to traditional court proceedings.
-Fox Williams & Sink, LLC is prepared to litigate your claims in any forum, including through arbitration proceedings.
+Fox & Sink, LLC is prepared to litigate your claims in any forum, including through arbitration proceedings.

 If you have been recently fired, you may have a claim of wrongful termination under Indiana state common law.
 Indiana’s Supreme Court has recognized two (2) general wrongful termination claims in Frampton v.
 Cent.
 Indiana Gas Co., 297 N.E.2d 425 (Ind.
 1973), and in McClanahan v.
 Remington Freight Lines, Inc., 517 N.E.2d 390 (Ind.
 1988).
 Depending on the circumstances, you may also have certain contractual or quasi-contractual employment rights.
-To learn more about the scope and applicability of these potential legal claims against your employer, contact Fox Williams & Sink, LLC.
+To learn more about the scope and applicability of these potential legal claims against your employer, contact Fox & Sink, LLC.

 Fair Labor Standards Act and Overtime Compensation

 Federal law protects your right to minimum wages, your right to overtime, and your right to be free from retaliation for complaining about not receiving overtime earned wages.
-Fox Williams & Sink, LLC can advise whether you are lawfully due certain wages, and whether you may serve as a class representative for a collective action under the Fair Labor Standards Act.
+Fox & Sink, LLC can advise whether you are lawfully due certain wages, and whether you may serve as a class representative for a collective action under the Fair Labor Standards Act.

 While federal law guarantees minimum wages and overtime, Indiana’s Wage Claims Act, Wage Payment Statute, and Prevailing Wage Act guarantee that you receive your lawfully earned wages.
 This may include vacation time and earned commissions, in addition to normal earned wages.
 By providing treble damages and attorneys’ fees and costs, wage claims in Indiana provide ample relief to injured parties.
 If you suspect that your employer has failed to pay you earned wages, do not sit on your rights.
 Contact us immediately for a free phone consultation to discuss your wage claims.